 We do need to make the distinction that “live” may not necessarily be a clear representation of how many websites are on the internet.
 Live does not necessarily mean active.
 In fact, around three-quarters of the sites today are “parked”—in other words, they’re not actively maintained, but the domains have been registered.

-3. There were 4.437 billion active internet users in the world as of April 2019.
+3. There are 4.54 billion active internet users in the world as of January 2020.

 (We Are Social)